The original brand strategists were philosophers who lived 2,000 years ago.

 Brands are about behavior.
 Product functionality may be similar, but how they show up in culture and how they respond to real-time events is part of building a strong business.
 This behavior will get you written about.

 A brand like Cash App is different from Venmo and Zelle.
 Cash App led the initiative for athletes to get paid in bitcoin.
 They work with musicians, promote their tours, and give away money to fans.
 Their Instagram is fucked up and weird.
 They released well-designed merch.
 They’re connected to hip-hop culture.
 Venmo was my generation’s way of transferring money to each other after brunch because no one seemed to have figured out split payments.
 Their attempt at making the feed interesting was a failure—no one cared.
 Zelle isn’t sexy at all, but they’re baked into many enterprise companies.

 A brand like Patagonia is different from North Face or Backcountry.
 They’ll close on Black Friday even when sales are at their highest.
 They’ll ruthlessly push against political agendas that harm the planet.
 Other brands might do this, but Patagonia did it first and kept doing it consistently.
 They did it the loudest because they were living their brand promise and purpose.
 They did it at a time when other entrepreneurs would admire their efforts and shout it from all of their channels.

 This is all behavior.
-Not just how it looks or sounds, but how it acts.
-Is it in tune with culture and does it push it forward?
+Not just how it looks or sounds or what it posts on their Instagram, but how it acts alongside culture.
+Is it in tune with the culture and does it push it forward?
 Is it showing new possibilities that no one else could have seen?
 Or does it merely exist?

 A company without strong branding can still survive.
 It can be profitable.
 It can grow slowly.
 But if you want a great company, a category of one, then you have to invest in brand.